daytonaio/sample-nextjs-story-generator/README.md

 ## ✨ Features

-- **Upload Books**: Easily upload your favorite books in various formats (PDF, ePub, etc.) to the platform.
-- **AI-Powered Summaries**: Generate concise and accurate summaries of books instantly using the Gemini API.
-- **Efficient Search**: Quickly find specific books or summaries using MeiliSearch's powerful search capabilities.
+- **Creative Story Generation**: Generate imaginative stories based on prompts provided by children through voice or text, powered by the Groq API.
+- **AI-Powered Creativity**:  Harness the power of advanced AI to create personalized and engaging stories that inspire young minds.
+- **Interactive Experience**: Encourage creative thinking and storytelling with an intuitive platform designed to be fun and educational for children.
+- **Personalized Storytelling**: Each story is unique, crafted to nurture curiosity and promote skill development in storytelling.
-- **User-Friendly Interface**: Enjoy a modern and intuitive frontend built with Next.js for seamless navigation.
+- **User-Friendly Interface**: Enjoy a modern and interactive interface built with Next.js, providing an engaging experience for children of all ages.
-- **Reliable Backend**: Experience a robust and scalable backend powered by FastAPI.
-- **Personal Library**: Access all your uploaded books and their summaries anytime, anywhere.
-- **Knowledge On-the-Go**: Retrieve summaries through a responsive design suitable for both desktop and mobile users.
-- **Secure Data Handling**: Ensure your data is securely stored and managed.